Chobani Mold Yogurt Recall: Several Illnesses Reported

 If you have any of these Chobani products matching this description, or you think you might, you should follow the recall and immediately return them to the store for a full refund.

-If you or someone you know has become sick, and you suspect it’s possible the illness was caused by Chobani yogurt, see a doctor immediately, and then please contact the experienced Texas Food Safety Attorneys at Hill Law Firm as soon as possible to protect your health and your rights.
+If you or someone you know has become sick, and you suspect it’s possible the illness was caused by Chobani yogurt, see a doctor immediately, and then please contact the experienced Texas Food Safety Attorney at Hill Law Firm as soon as possible to protect your health and your rights.